RefactoringGuru/refactoring-examples/interactive-en-after/java/extract-superclass.md

 The fields should be protected from the public, but for this we must first do <a href="/pull-up-constructor-body">Pull Up Constructor Body</a> to initialize them.

-In the subclasses you can go ahead and remove code initialization, placing parent constructor calls there instead.
+In the subclasses, we can go ahead and remove code initialization, placing parent constructor calls there instead.

-The name has been moved, which leaves the annual budget for you to tackle.
+The name has been moved, which leaves us only the annual budget.

 The <code>getTotalAnnualCost</code> and <code>getAnnualCost</code> methods have the same purpose, so they should have the same name.
 Use <a href="/rename-method">Rename Method</a> to give them the same name.